code-troopers/code-troopers.github.io/README.md

 jekyll-website
 ===============

-New version of the website using jekyll, grunt, font-awesome and bootstrap
+New version of the website using jekyll, gulp, font-awesome and bootstrap

 Prerequisites
 -------------

 * node (http://richardhsu.net/2013/10/19/installing-nodejs-npm-on-ubuntu-13-10/)
 * bower
-* grunt-cli
+* gulp
 * jekyll

+OR

 Install